Starlings in Illinois and Indiana

-In addition to being loud when in groups, starlings can cause quite a bit of property damage.
-In addition to being unsightly, starling droppings can eat away at pavement and asphalt, and dried droppings have been known to cause asthma.
+In addition to being obnoxious and loud when in groups, starlings can cause property damage.
+Unsightly starling droppings can eat away at pavement and asphalt, and dried droppings have been known to cause asthma.
 Additionally, starlings are capable of transmitting several diseases like cryptococcosis, E. coli, and salmonella.
-Their nesting habits on roofs or even inside of buildings can cause structural damage and create dangerous fire hazards.
+Their nesting habits on roofs, within soffits, dryer vents, and attics can cause structural damage and create dangerous fire hazards.
 Lawns infested with turf insects are likely to be visited by thousands of starlings, which feed on the insects, and in the process, punch thousands of unsightly holes in the sod.

 Need help with Starling control?